 Bluey joined Heritage in 2007 after five years as a reporter and editor in Washington, D.C.

-While reporting for Cybercast News Service, for example, he was the first journalist to challenge the authenticity of documents used by CBS News to question President George W. Bush's service in the Texas Air National Guard.
+While reporting for Cybercast News Service, he was among the first journalists and bloggers to challenge the authenticity of documents used by CBS News anchor Dan Rather to question President George W. Bush's service in the Texas Air National Guard.